tianshanghong/miupay/docs/DEVELOPERS.md

 npm run dev
 ```

-2. Point miupay webhooks to the fulfillment service:
+2. Point miupay webhooks to the fulfillment service (add more endpoints for other modules):

 ```json
 {